open-siege/siege-studio/README.md

 Siege Studio is a tool for previewing, converting and (eventually) editing reverse engineered files for games such as Earthsiege, Starsiege and other related games from the 1990s and early 2000s.

-In addition, several extension modules are available to fix compatibility issues with selected games, as well as configure controller support and assist with networking.
+In addition, several extension modules are available to fix compatibility issues with selected games, as well as configure controller support and assistance with networking.

 The project contains the following components:
 * Siege Studio (in this repo)